Brian-Pho/Textbook-Notes/_posts/textbooks/2019-08-01-how_to_build_a_brain_a_neural_architecture_for_biological_cognition.md

   - Number of dimensions.
 Smaller dimension spaces means that it’s more likely for vectors to collide or share some similarity that isn’t true.
   - Number of neurons.
 Larger dimension spaces means that more neurons are needed to represent the dimensions which leads to more energy and more computation.

-## Chapter 5: Biological Cognition–Control
+## Chapter 5: Biological Cognition-Control

 - It’s important that we understand how the flow of information in the brain is controlled because it allows for flexible, robust, and adaptive cognition.
 - Control allows the brain to